aicha652/Stock_Management/README.md

 # Stock Management
-A stock management application is a software tool designed to help businesses efficiently manage their inventory or stock of goods
+A stock management application designed to help businesses efficiently manage their inventory or stock of goods

 # Requirement
 Python 3.6.9, virtualenv, mysql